No shrine has been built yet.

 “We’re scheduling meetings as a group and we’re writing on the board so when the defense comes in they can see stuff,” Smith said.

-In a week, Smith, 24, will be relaxing, and the NFL combine will begin.
-He wasn’t invited to the combine when he came out of USC, something he graciously pointed out when asked after the Super Bowl what his 40-yard dash time was there.
+In a week, Smith, 24, will be relaxing and the NFL Combine will be at its full hypothetical best.
+He wasn’t invited to the Combine when he came out of USC, something he graciously pointed out when asked after the Super Bowl what his 40-yard dash time was there.

 As the 242nd overall pick in 2011, Smith can be added to the ever-increasing line of Seahawks passed up in early portions of the NFL draft.